 Min.
 Credit Score600

 LendingPoint targets poor and fair credit borrowers looking for a personal loan.
-You can borrow anywhere between $3,500 and $20,000 with interest rates ranging between 17.46% and 35.99% APR.
+You can borrow anywhere between $3,500 and $20,000 with interest rates ranging from 17.46% to 35.99% APR.

-All loans are subject to a flat origination fee of 5%.
+All personal loans are subject to a flat origination fee of 5% which will be deducted from the loan proceeds you receive.
 To qualify, you’ll need a minimum gross annual income of $25,000.

 Another requirement is that your debt-to-income ratio should be no more than 45%.

 Finally, applicants must live in one of the following states: Alabama, California, Colorado, Delaware, Georgia, Michigan, Missouri, Montana, New Jersey, New Mexico, North Dakota, Ohio, Oregon, South Dakota, Texas, Utah, and Washington.
-If you meet these basic qualifications, then you’re a strong candidate for a loan.
+If you meet these basic qualifications, then you’re a strong candidate for an unsecured loan.

 Their loan application process is easy.
 Just pull together some basic documents, like your proof of employment and income, recent bank statements, a voided check, as well as your driver’s license.

 Once you sit down to apply online, it should take no more than five minutes.
-If you’re approved, you’ll be provided with different loan options to choose from.
+If you’re approved, LendingPoint will provide you with different loan options to choose from.
 Pick one and receive your funds as soon as one day later.

 Loan Amount$1,500 – $25,000